Ibaslogic/Ibaslogic/src/posts/2020-10-14-gatsby-theme-agency-installation/gatsby-theme-agency-installation.md

   - theme
 ---

+Are you aiming to set up a simple agency or consultancy site?
+Gatsby Theme Agency suits your purpose.

 Essentially, a theme allows users to change how the website looks on the frontend without having to alter the core code.

 Like WordPress CMS, for instance, Gatsby allows us to utilize a theme for multiple sites.
 However, here, the themes are composable.
 Meaning, you can have multiples of them installed and performs a different function in a Gatsby project.